Logiqx/logiqx.github.io/WCA.md

 It consists of a number of Jupyter Notebooks (iPython / iPy) that produce reports for the senior cubing community.

-Frequent updates are initiated by Jenkins and the results are pushed to GitHub.
+Frequent updates are initiated by Jenkins and the mobile-friendly [senior rankings](https://logiqx.github.io/wca-ipy-www/Senior_Rankings.html) are hosted by GitHub Pages.

 **Docker + Jenkins + Python + SQL**, GNU General Public License v3.0